Seminole County responds to the impact of Hurricane Milton. Learn More

 Community Development Division use the income level provide by Florida Housing Finance Corporation (FHFC) for the different programs listed below:

 The Minor Home Repair Program is designed to provide assistance in the form of a grant to eligible low-income homeowners in Seminole County, who would not otherwise be able to make necessary repairs to correct safety concerns and improve the immediate livability of their homes.
-In order to be eligible for the program, the homeowner must be residing in the home as their primary residence and have a total household income at or below 120% of the Area Median Income (AMI).
-The five trades in which assistance can be provided are roofing, electrical, plumbing, HVAC (heating and cooling systems), and repairs to improve accessibility for household members.
+In order to be eligible for the program, the homeowner must be residing in the home as their primary residence and have a total household income at or below 80% of the Area Median Income (AMI).
+The six trades in which assistance can be provided are roofing, electrical, plumbing, HVAC (heating and cooling systems), repairs to improve accessibility for household members & weatherization.

 The Minor Home Repair Program is now closed.